MikroElektronika/mikrosdk_click_v2/clicks/watchdog/README.md

 ## Example Description

-> This is an example that demonstrates the use of the Watchdog click board.
+> This is an example that demonstrates the use of the Watchdog Click board.

 **The demo application is composed of two sections :**